- Products

 3. Heat activate immediately before use

-Target Rf values between 0.2-0.8 for reliable identification and quantification.
-Rf values below 0.2 indicate insufficient mobile phase polarity, while values above 0.8 suggest excessive polarity.
-Optimal separations often target Rf = 0.4 for the compound of interest.
+Mobile phase polarity controls analyte migration and separation selectivity.
+During method development, a mixture of a polar and non-polar solvent can be used as a starting point, with ratios being changed to increase or decrease Rf values [4].
+Ideal mobile phases transport all components to target Rf values between 0.2-0.8 for reliable identification and quantification [4, 7].
+Rf values below this are indicative of insufficient mobile phase polarity, while values above suggest excessive polarity.
+Optimal separations often target Rf = 0.4 for the compound of interest [7].

-Common binary solvent systems for normal-phase TLC:
+Common binary solvent systems for normal-phase TLC [7]:

 - Alkanes (hexane, pentane): Base non-polar solvents